vmorreel/nuclear_throne-storygame/README.md

-# jQuery Nuclear Throne Story Game
+# Nuclear Throne Story Game

+Made with Javascript and jQuery.
+Playable on browser